Bright Color Interior - Design Style Guide

 -

-Identify a wall that naturally draws the eye - maybe behind a couch or bed.
-Choose a vibrant shade from your palette and paint just this wall to create a striking focal point.
-This simple update brings energy to any room without a full commitment to bold hues everywhere.
+Look around your home and identify that one wall behind a major focal point in a room (like behind the couch or bed).
+Choose a vibrant color from your palette and paint just this wall to create a striking focal point.
+Itâs a way to introduce energy into the room without committing to bright colors everywhere.

 -